Rossstevo/palindrome/README.md

 **Key lessons learnt**

 This was my first project incorporating HTML, CSS and JAVASCRIPT and overall I am pleased with the result.
 I learned about structure and how to build a project from idea to completion.
+The best lesson I learnt is that the idea drives the project.

+- Regular expressions
+- Splitting strings into arrays
+- Document.GetElementByID

-**Take aways **
+**Take aways**
+If I were to redo this project, here are a few things I would consider
 - Plan on paper, not just in your head.
 - Slow down.
 Spelling mistakes are not ok.
-- Make clear comments - I asked my friend to take a look and he noticed a handfull of mistakes in the spelling.
+- Make clear comments in the code.
-- label classes and ID's clearly
+- label classes and ID's clearly.
-- DRY (don't repeat yourself)
+- DRY (don't repeat yourself).